pytorch/serve/docs/management_api.md

 # Management API

-MMS provides a set of API allow user to manage models at runtime:
+TS provides a set of API allow user to manage models at runtime:
 1. [Register a model](#register-a-model)
 2. [Increase/decrease number of workers for specific model](#scale-workers)
 3. [Describe a model's status](#describe-model)
 4. [Unregister a model](#unregister-a-model)
 5. [List registered models](#list-models)

 Management API is listening on port 8081 and only accessible from localhost by default.
-To change the default setting, see [MMS Configuration](configuration.md).
+To change the default setting, see [TS Configuration](configuration.md).

 Similar as [Inference API](inference_api.md), Management API also provide a [API description](#api-description) to describe management APIs with OpenAPI 3.0 specification.